 Our efforts to reduce energy consumption and operate facilities on a more energy efficient basis forms part of our formal MAFACT system - the primary operational assessment audit tool used to support our World Class Manufacturing initiative.
 The MAFACT system establishes World Class standards for achieving operational efficiencies, identifies benchmarks and promotes best practice sharing among Divisions in Magna.
 The integration of energy management elements into a core operational assessment tool such as MAFACT is intended to reinforce the importance of energy management throughout the organization and help realize potential cost savings.
-In 2022, we implemented energy projects across all of our Operating Groups which resulted in approximately 18,000 tons of CO_2 equivalent in annual savings.
+In 2022, we implemented energy projects across all of our Operating Groups which resulted in approximately 18,000 tons of CO2 equivalent in annual savings.
 Given the importance of energy optimization in meeting our carbon neutrality targets and to further incentivize our Divisions, we have established a separate approval category for energy efficiency and sustainability-related capital improvements.
 We have also developed a phased-in renewable energy strategy focused on Europe and the U.S. first, followed by the other markets in which we operate.
-In 2022, 100% of our electricity purchase (84% of our total energy purchase) in Austria was from renewable energy sources and evidenced by renewable Energy Matribute Certificates (EACs) or from on-site generation from photovoltaic (solar panel) systems.
+In 2022, 100% of our electricity purchase (84% of our total energy purchase) in Austria was from renewable energy sources and evidenced by renewable Energy Attribute Certificates (EACs) or from on-site generation from photovoltaic (solar panel) systems.
 In the near - and medium- terms, adoption of renewable energy may increase our energy costs, but we are working to offset the impact of such increases through energy use reductions.
-While we currently have a few examples of renewable energy self-generation at certain of our facilities, and/or facilities in locations with relatively clean electrical grids that make self-generation economically unfeasible.
+While we currently have a few examples of renewable energy self-generation at certain of our facilities, self-generation is not a significant opportunity for us primarily since the vast majority of our facilities are leased, as well as other factors such as footprint constraints for solar panels at certain owned facilities, and/or facilities in locations with relatively clean electrical grids that make s